Why Making it to Your Second Year of College Matters

 While your first year in college can be an exciting and welcoming change, it also can be a tough adjustment, which has the potential to affect your grades, social life, and mental health.
 These challenges can lead you to think about taking a gap year or dropping out of college altogether.
 If this describes you, you’re not alone.
 Of the undergraduate students who withdraw from college, 30% of those students withdraw in the summer between their freshman and sophomore years.

 Making it to your second year in college is critical to achieving your academic and professional goals.
 Research consistently shows that college graduates have higher earning potential, lower unemployment rates, and greater job security than those without a degree.
 However, staying on track in college can be challenging, with many obstacles that can make it difficult to succeed.
 From financial barriers and academic struggles to not feeling like you belong, it's common for students to feel overwhelmed and consider withdrawing.
 Despite these challenges, making it to your second year is possible with persistence and the right support.
-Here’s what it means to persist to your second year and what you can do now to prepare for it.
+Here’s what it means to persist from your first year of college to your second year, and what you can do now to prepare for it.

 You have another chance to explore your options